Loy Krathong Festival

 After sunset, people bring their krathongs to rivers, canals, lakes, or temple areas near the water.
 Candles and incense are lit, a wish is made, and the krathong is gently set afloat.

-Many local celebrations also include temple fairs, performances, and the traditional Miss Noppamas beauty contest.
-These events add a festive community atmosphere and are part of why Loy Krathong can feel different from one province to another.
+Many local celebrations include temple fairs, performances, food stalls, and the traditional Miss Noppamas beauty contest.
+These events add a community atmosphere and explain why Loy Krathong can feel different from one province to another.